amcneil36/amcneil36.github.io/blogs/completed-reading-list-and-recommended-readings.md

 ### Recommended Readings
 This list will be sorted from best to worst in terms of how much I recommend reading it.
 That being said, any book that makes this list is terrific.
 Many of the books that did not make this list were also very good but I wanted to keep this list small because throwing too many books at people might discourage them.

 #### 1. Fowler, Martin and Beck, Kent.
 Refactoring: Improving the Design of Existing Code.
 Addison-Wesley, 1999.
+My favorite part about this book is that it talks about when to refactor code and when to leave it alone.
+I have worked on projects in the past where I later realized I made sub-optimal design decisions and was wondering when or if it would ever be appropriate to refactor the code I had written.
+This book is also very good at explaining different refactorings that can be done to improve the quality of the code.
+This book has helped my software development career more than any other book that I have read.

 #### 2. Martin, Robert.
 Clean Code: A Handbook of Agile Software Craftsmanship.
 Prentice Hall, 2009.
+This book helped me write code that is easier to read.
+It communicated the important of explaining yourself in code.
+It talks about how to document your code and where to document your code.
+It talks about setting up your code to follow the single responsibility principle.
+This book was written in a way that is easy for beginners to understand.
+I think all software engineers should read this book early in their career.

 #### 3. Rubin, Kenneth.
 Essential Scrum: A Practical Guide To The Most Popular Agile Process.
 Addison-Wesley, 2013.
+I have read a couple different books on scrum but this was the most complete one.
+This book goes really far in-depth on scrum.
+It talks about all of the recurring scrum meetings and what to do in the meetings.
+This book also talks about the various roles on the scrum team.
+You don't have to read multiple books on scrum.
+You can get everything you need to know about scrum from this book.
+You do not have to be a software engineer to read this book.
+Anyone on a scrum team can benefit from reading this book.

 #### 4. Humble, Jez and Farley, David.
 Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
 Addison-Wesley, 2010.
 #### 5. Cohn, Mike.
 Agile Estimation and Planning.
 Pearson Education, 2006.
 #### 6. Carnegie, Dale.
 How To Win Friends and Influence People.
 1936.